William Appleman Williams: Career

 Williams completed his M.S. in 1948 and his Ph.D. in 1950.
 Subsequent additional research led to his first book, an expansion and revision of his doctoral thesis, published as American-Russian Relations, 1781-1947 (1952).
 In the meantime, Williams pursued a series of appointments.
 His first, to Washington and Jefferson College, came in 1950.
 The following academic year (1951–52) Williams taught at Ohio State University, but (according to Williams) he had a faculty dispute with Woody Hayes (in his first year as football coach and, like Williams, a former naval officer) over low grades for a football player that Williams would not change, the incident apparently leading to his needing to find another appointment.

 In the fall of 1952, Williams took up a tenure-track appointment to the University of Oregon where he would remain for five years (with a year in Madison, Wisconsin, again on a Ford Fellowship from 1955 to 1956).
 When Fred Harvey Harrington became the chair of the history department at the University of Wisconsin in 1957, he arranged for an unusual direct appointment of Williams as his replacement in teaching U.S. foreign relations.
 Williams accepted the tenure-track appointment and returned to Wisconsin in the fall of 1957 and remained there until 1968.

+Williams was a member of the Fair Play for Cuba Committee.